animehunter123/copypasta2/README.md

 # Todo
 * FR: Make the Monaco TextArea to be modern font looking, its kinda meh atm, nerdfont fira would be cool
-* FR: Drag and Drop to re-order cards maybe.
 * TST: Do a test to ensure 14 day'eth old'eth card got deleted'eth!
 * REQ: make a Dockerfile(uses ubuntu2404 with apt install nodejs/npm/meteorjs)/docker-compose.yaml